 - Talk with your doctor or nurse about using a salt substitute.

-- Select fresh foods rather than prepared items which are often higher in sodium.
+- Select fresh foods rather than prepared items, which are often higher in sodium.

 Rapid weight gain is a heart failure warning sign.
-Weigh yourself daily, early in the morning (before eating or drinking) at the same time every day, using the same scale and wearing the same amount of clothes.
+Weigh yourself daily, early in the morning (before eating or drinking) at the same time every day, using the same scale and wearing the same amount of clothing.

-Tobacco and Alcohol
+Minimize or Eliminate Tobacco and Alcohol

 Talk to your doctor or nurse about influenza and pneumococcal vaccinations.